IG: the standard for PIDD therapy2

 Every 3-4 weeks

-Flexible: daily, up to weekly
+Flexible: daily, up to biweekly

 Location